pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

         pywbemcli -n myconn class get CIM_Foo -n interop

     Options:
-      -l, --local-only                Do not include superclass properties and methods in the returned class(es).
+      --lo, --local-only              Do not include superclass properties and methods in the returned class(es).
 Default:
                                       Include superclass properties and methods.
       --nq, --no-qualifiers           Do not include qualifiers in the returned